Codecademy/docs/content/sql/concepts/commands/terms/round/round.md

 ---
-Title: 'ROUND'
+Title: "ROUND"
-Description: 'Rounds a value to the nearest integer or to a specific number of decimals if an optional value is provided.'
+Description: "Rounds a value to the nearest integer or to a specific number of decimals if an optional value is provided."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Data Types'
+  - "Data Types"
-  - 'Integers'
+  - "Integers"
-  - 'Numbers'
+  - "Numbers"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/analyze-data-with-sql'
+  - "paths/analyze-data-with-sql"
 ---

 The **`ROUND`** command rounds a value to the nearest integer or to a specific number of decimals if an optional value is provided.